roleqzmn/opsProject/Readme.md

 Real-Time Monitoring: Uses the inotify API to immediately mirror changes in files, symbolic links, and subfolders.

-Smart Symlink Handling:If a symbolic link contains an absolute path leading to the source directory, the backup creates a symlink pointing to the relevant file in the target directory.
+Smart Symlink Handling: If a symbolic link contains an absolute path leading to the source directory, the backup creates a symlink pointing to the relevant file in the target directory.
 In all other cases, the path in the link is copied unchanged.

-Safety Checks:Prevents creating a backup of a directory inside itself to avoid infinite recursion.
+Safety Checks: Prevents creating a backup of a directory inside itself to avoid infinite recursion.
 Prevents creating multiple backups with the same source and target paths.

 Differential Restoration: The restore command copies the directory structure back to the source, copying only files that have changed and deleting files not present in the backup.